openfaas/of-watchdog/README.md

 Cons:

-* Questionable as to whether this is actually "serverless"

-* Daemons such as express/flask/sinatra could be hard to configure or potentially unpredictable when used in this way

 * One more HTTP hop in the chain between the client and the function

+* Daemons such as express/flask/sinatra can be unpredictable when used in this way so many need additional configuration

 ### 2. Serializing fork (mode=serializing)